forrestbicker/CoarseGrainScripts/README.md

 ###### **C3.
 Input Parameters**
 + `view_range`: Defines the range of measurement values surrounding the global minima to display and fit a curve to.
 The value of this number in the units of the measurement in question (Armstrongs/degrees) will determine range of the displayed data  Additionally, there are two special values which `view_range` can be set to for useful effects: -1 to view _all_ data points, and 0 to display one x-axis standard deviation of data points.
++ `step`: Defines the size of each bin of measurement values to be plotted.
+Should generally be somewhere between 0.001 and 0.1, although I have unfortunatley been unable to find an efficent way of prograing this, so the value will need to be manually optimized depending on the `value_file`.
+To do this, run the program with a random value and repeatedly adjust it until a distinct curve starts to appear.
+Be careful not to make the value too small, or the graph will take a long time to render and look very strange when it does.

 ###### **C4.
 Output**
++ **Scatterplot**: A scatterplot containg all the bins within the `view_range` of the global minima, where the x-axis is the average measurement value of the contents of a bin, and the y-axis is its Boltzmann inversion.

 ## Dependencies
 + `MatPlotLib`